theyashdhiman04/Cuttrix/README.md

 This project is open source and available for educational purposes.
 Feel free to learn from it, modify it, and share your improvements!

----

-## 🌈 Final Thoughts

-If you've made it this far, thank you for taking the time to explore this project.
-Whether you're here to learn, contribute, or just satisfy your curiosity, I hope you find something interesting.

-Remember: every expert was once a beginner.
-Every operating system started with a single line of code.
-This is my contribution to that journey, and I'm excited to see where it leads.

-Happy coding! 🎉

----

-*Made with ❤️ and lots of ☕*